aluzardo/protractor-cucumber-tests/README.md

 ## Run the test

-Run all the test with: `npm test`
+Run all the test with: `yarn test`

-Run only test on desktop browsers: `npm run test-desktop`
+Run only test on desktop browsers: `yarn run test-desktop`

-Run only test on real devices: `npm run test-real-devices`
+Run only test on real devices: `yarn run test-real-devices`

-Run only test on real android devices: `npm run test-android`
+Run only test on real android devices: `yarn run test-android`

-Run only test on real ios devices: `npm run test-ios`
+Run only test on real ios devices: `yarn run test-ios`

 The test can be tagged as: